Search by Social Security Number (SSN)

 Are there different types of cards?

-* The second type of card shows your name and number and notes, "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."
-We issue this type of card to people lawfully admitted to the United States on a temporary basis who have DHS authorization to work.
+2. The second type includes your name and number but it also contains a note stating, "VALID FOR WORK ONLY WITH DHS AUTHORIZATION." this card is for people who are lawfully admitted to the U.S. but on a temporary basis who are allowedc to work by DHS.